 A. All BAYA meetings, whether regular, special or annual, shall be conducted in an orderly manner, and rules of Parliamentary procedure shall be strictly adhered to and Robert’s Rules of Order shall be used except where covered by the BAYA’s own Constitution or By-Laws.

-The order of business at all regular, special and annual meetings shall be as follows:
+B. The order of business at all regular, special and annual meetings shall be as follows:

 Call to Order.